Methodologies

 Limitations

-- The public data history appears to start on February 28, 2026.
+- The public data history starts on February 28, 2026.

 - The text is small, and the page could use a little more visual emphasis without becoming flashy.